Looking for a quick and easy midweek dinner? Here's one of my favorites—chicken cutlets with baby bok choy.

 Serve the chicken and bok choy with steamed rice on the side for a complete meal.

-Skillet Chicken with Baby Bok Choy Recipe
+Skillet Chicken with Baby Bok Choy

 - 1 cup chicken broth